 Although you and I have not endured the horrors of life in a death camp, each one of us has endured our own private sufferings.
 Some have been life-altering and traumatic.
 Others are an accumulation of the small difficulties, indignities, and sorrows we encounter over time.
 Suffering is simply part of the human experience.
 We cannot escape it as hard as we try to manage our lives in order to do so.

 Do you sink into it, or allow it to taint your entire experience of life?

 Victor Frankl reminds us that we have a choice.
-Even in the most difficult situations, we have a choice about who we want to be, how we want to live, and the power we have to find meaning in the midst of suffering.
-In fact, he suggests that without having meaning in suffering, there can be no meaning at all in life.
+Even in the most difficult situations, we have a choice about who we want to be, how we want to live, and the power we have to find meaning in life in the midst of suffering.
+In fact, he suggests that without having meaning in suffering, there can be no real meaning in life.

 The way in which a man accepts his fate and all the suffering it entails, the way in which he takes up his cross, gives him ample opportunity — even under the most difficult circumstances — to add a deeper meaning to his life.
 It may remain brave, dignified and unselfish.
 Or in the bitter fight for self-preservation he may forget his human dignity and become no more than an animal.